prabhakarlab/mCNV_FISH/README.md

    6. Cell-typing - using the stitched antibody staining maximum intensity projection (MIP) image, we carry out cell-typing.
    7. Crypt-segmentation - using the stitched antibody staining MIP image, we carry out crypt segmentation.

-## Running the pipeline
+## Running the pipeline (steps 1-4)
-We provide a bash_script that provides a unified workflow for the entire pipeline.
+We provide a bash_script that provides a unified workflow for steps 1-4 of the pipeline.
 The code files are located in their respective folders - we have broken it up into the qc / registration / stitching, as well as spot-calling.

+We recommend pausing the pipeline after the qc and registration steps (steps 1-2) have been run.
+This allows the user to examine the output of the registration.
+In particular, 3D registration may be tricky depending on the imaging parameters and the set-up of the experiment.
+For example, tissue autofluorescence patterns across channel wavelengths (405nm, 488nm, 561nm, 639nm) can exhibit significant differences which may increase with multiple imaging cycles.
+Likewise, antibody staining patterns may reveal differential celltype-specific localization within a tissue and may require manual checks to ensure accuracy of the reported z-/y-/x-shifts.

 For reproducibility, we provide the environment .yml file; else the user may request the environment packaged as a singularity .sif file.
 The same environment is used for all steps except the 3D segmentation step, which uses a Cellpose V2 .sif file and a custom model (likewise available upon request).

+## Pipeline postprocessing (steps 5-7)
+We provide jupyter notebooks for postprocessing (steps 5-7).

 ## Resources
-Due to the large size of the raw images, the pipeline should be run on a HPC with 24GB RAM per cpu; the spot-calling pipeline (step 4) is designed to run in parallel across FOVs and is frequently run using the following SLURM settings (your HPC may have different specifications): --cpus-per-task 8 --mem 192G.
+Due to the large size of the raw images, steps 1-4 of the pipeline should be run on a HPC with 24GB RAM per cpu; the spot-calling pipeline (step 4) is designed to run in parallel across FOVs and is frequently run using the following SLURM settings (your HPC may have different specifications): --cpus-per-task 8 --mem 192G.